AhmedZatar/reading-notes/README.md

 ### How keep yourself in a growth mindset in three way
 1. Learn from your and other people’s mistakes.
 2. Make a new goal for every goal accomplished.
-3. Try different learning tactics
+3. Try different learning tactics.